–

 30 Jan 2025, Tania Rossetto and Laura Lo Presti (Università degli Studi di Padova) in conversation with Elizabeth Baigent (School of Geography and the Environment, University of Oxford), Map Readings – ‘Routledge Handbook of Cartographic Humanities’

-13 Feb 2025, Margriet Hoogvliet and Anouk de Vries (Universiteit van Amsterdam), Title to be confirmed
+13 Feb 2025, Margriet Hoogvliet and Anouk de Vries (Universiteit van Amsterdam), Discussing decolonising cartographic heritage: theory, maps, and Dutch Brazil

 15 May 2025, Carolina Martínez (Universidad Nacional de San Martín-CONICET, Argentina), Trans-Pacific maritime routes and Peruvian agency in three 17th-century nautical atlases